BLUE HORIZON, BOOK 4

 “You heard the bunny,” she said with a friendly smile, “let’s all get cleaned up to eat.”

 Gina’s eyes lit up and Garnet returned her smile.
 “Thanks for the invitation,” Castor said with appreciation.
 “We’ve been so busy today that we’ve not really given much thought to preparing a meal beyond the nutrition bars we’ve nibbled on through the day.”
-Her stomach let out a prolonged gurgle and she bit her bottom lip in embarrassment.
+Her stomach let out a prolonged gurgle and she bit her bottom lip with embarrassment.

 “You’re welcome to share in our food,” Taro told them as they headed for the large freighter.
 “Lori’s a great cook and she’s good with interspecies meals.”